 The kit also comes with printable lables which I haven’t tried yet.

-All in all I’m really happy with how this lip balm turned out- really moisturizing and creamy, althought next time I think I’ll add more flavoring/scent oil…
+All in all I’m really happy with how this lip balm turned out.
+It’s really moisturizing and creamy, although next time I think I’ll add more flavoring/scent oil…

-The post Making Your Own Lip Balm appeared first on Zaga Diy.
+The post Making Your Own Homemade Lip Balm appeared first on Zaga Diy.

 ]]>